Rad-hi/Rad-hi/README.md

 # Hi!
 I'm Radhi (means satisfied in Arabic)

 I am an electronics and nanotechnologies engineering student, and I have a great passion for **embedded systems**.
-I love **opensource**, and I aspire to keep on giving back to the community (since I've only started).
+I love **opensource**, and I aspire to keep on giving back to the community (since I've just started).

 <!--
 Icons(https://icons8.com/icons/set/youtube)